PufferFinance/website-docs/docs/background/mev.md

 Additionally, some MEV strategies require proposing consecutive blocks, which is statistically unlikely unless you control many validators ($k/Ni$ , where k is the validators controlled out of N and i the number of consecutive blocks).

+To mitigate the effects of economies of scale, [Proposer-Builder Separation (PBS)](https://ethresear.ch/t/proposer-block-builder-separation-friendly-fee-market-designs/9725/6) was proposed and implementations like [MEV-Boost](https://github.com/flashbots/mev-boost) were built to help democratize access to MEV opportunities to all validators.
+MEV-Boost is a middleware software that interacts with consensus clients, exposing validators to a marketplace of MEV-optimized blocks.
+Builders bid to have their blocks proposed by validators in exchange for the block rewards.
+By decoupling block building from proposing, validators are no longer required to specialize in MEV extraction to remain competitive, lowering the barrier of entry and promoting decentralization.
+For example, efficient MEV extraction requires compute requirements beyond what is expected for validators, barring entry for many solo validators.